On this page:

 How do I register a MyWay card?

 Registration is the only way to protect the travel balance of your MyWay card if it is lost or stolen.
 Registering your card also allows you to check your travel balance online.
+Transport Canberra will not process refunds or balance transfer requests for unregistered MyWay cards.

 Cards purchased online are registered at the time of purchase.
 All other cards may be registered online, or by phoning ACTION on 13 17 10.
 For further information please phone MyWay on 13 17 10 or submit an online enquiry.